 - Harzburgite: a peridotite composed primarily of olivine and orthopyroxene with small amounts of spinel and garnet.

-- Dunite: a peridotite that is composed mainly of olivine and may contain significant amounts of chromite, pyroxene and spinel.
+- Dunite: a peridotite that is composed mainly of olivine and may contain significant amounts of chromite, pyroxene, and spinel.

 - Wehrlite: a peridotite that is composed mainly of orthopyroxene and clinopyroxene, with olivine and hornblende.

-- Kimberlite: a peridotite that is composed of at least 35% olivine with significant amounts of other minerals that might include: phlogopite, pyroxenes, carbonates, serpentine, diopside, monticellite and garnet.
+- Kimberlite: a peridotite that is composed of at least 35% olivine with significant amounts of other minerals that might include phlogopite, pyroxenes, carbonates, serpentine, diopside, monticellite, and garnet.
 Kimberlite sometimes contains diamonds.

 Alteration of Peridotite

 Peridotite can sequester gaseous carbon dioxide into a geologically stable solid.
 This occurs when carbon dioxide combines with magnesium-rich olivine to form magnesite.
 This reaction happens at a geologically rapid rate.
 The magnesite is much more stable over time and serves as a carbon dioxide sink.
-Perhaps this characteristic of peridotite can be used by humans to intentionally sequester carbon dioxide and contribute to solving the climate change problem (see video below).
+Perhaps this characteristic of peridotite can be used by humans to intentionally sequester carbon dioxide and contribute to solving the climate change problem (see video).

 Ophiolites, Pipes, Dikes and Sills

 Pipes: A pipe is a vertical intrusive structure that forms when a deep-source volcanic eruption brings magma up from the mantle.
 The magma often breaks through the surface, producing an explosive eruption and a steep-walled crater known as a maar.

-peridotite that was sourced from deep within the Earth.
+Dikes and Sills: Dikes and sills are intrusive igneous rock bodies.
+Some of them are composed of peridotite that was sourced from deep within the Earth.
 When they are exposed by erosion, they provide another way that peridotite from great depth can be observed at Earth's surface.

 Diamonds and Peridotite